vseryakov/alpinejs-app/README.md

 - keep HTML templates in JSON files to load separately via fetch on demand
 - maintain HTML files on the server to load individually on demand similar to `htmx`

-### Key Features
+### Features

 - **Components**: These are the primary building blocks of the UI.
 They can be either standalone HTML templates or HTML backed by JavaScript logic, capable of nesting other components.

 - **Main Component**: Displays the current main page within the `#app-main` HTML element.
-It manages the navigation and saves the view to the browser history using `savePath` when it's the main view.
+It manages the navigation and saves the view to the browser history using `app.savePath`.

-- **History Navigation**: Supports browser back/forward navigation by rendering the appropriate component on window `popstate` events, achieved using `restorePath`.
+- **History Navigation**: Supports browser back/forward navigation by rendering the appropriate component on window `popstate` events, achieved using `app.restorePath`.

 - **Direct Deep-Linking**: For direct access, server-side routes must redirect to the main app HTML page, with the base path set as '/app/' by default.